Plantations of Ireland: Munster Plantation (1583 onwards)

 As well as the former Geraldine estates (spread through the modern counties of Limerick, Cork, Kerry and Tipperary), the survey took in the lands belonging to other families and clans that had supported the rebellions in Kerry and southwest Cork.
 However, the settlement here was rather piecemeal because the ruling clan – the MacCarthy Mór line – argued that the rebel landowners were their subordinates and that the lords actually owned the land.
-In this area, lands once granted to some English Undertakers was taken away again when native lords, such as the MacCarthys, appealed the dispossession of their dependants.
+In this area, lands once granted to some English Undertakers was taken away again when native lords, such as the MacCarthys, appealed the dispossession of their dependents.

 Other sectors of the plantation were equally chaotic.
 John Popham imported 70 tenants from Somerset, only to find that the land had already been settled by another undertaker, and he was obliged to send them home.
 Nevertheless, 500000 acres were planted with English colonists.
 The Crown hoped that the settlement would attract in the region of 15,000 colonists, but a report from 1589 showed that the English Undertakers had imported only about 700 English tenants between them.
 Historians have noted that each tenant was the head of a household and that he therefore likely represented at least 4–5 other people.
 This would put the English population in Munster at nearer to three or four thousand persons, but it was still substantially below the projected figure.

 The Munster Plantation was supposed to develop compact defensible settlements, but the English settlers were spread in pockets across the province, wherever land had been confiscated.
 Initially, the English Undertakers were given detachments of English soldiers to protect them, but these were abolished in the 1590s.
 As a result, when the Nine Years War – an Irish rebellion against English rule – reached Munster in 1598, most of the settlers were chased off their lands without a fight.
 They took refuge in the province's walled towns or fled back to England.
 However, when the rebellion was put down in 1601–03, the Plantation was re-constituted by the Governor of Munster, George Carew.
 The English settler population in the 1620s was four times greater than in the earlier Munster plantation and powerful enough to control a considerable area after the Irish Rebellion of 1641.